CameronMahaffey/TM4C_Morse_Code/README.md

 Created using Keil uVision 4.7

 Using a Tiva TM4C123GH6PM launchpad, characters are sent to the microcontroller using UART0 and encoded into Morse Code.
 The output source for the Morse code can be either a buzzer, headphones, or be transmitted through a 433MHz transmitter.
 The sound pitch and speed in words per minute can also be selected on startup.
 Watch the video below for a demo or refer to the images in the folder.

+Program Flow: Wait for characters to to sent through UART, add characters to buffer and onto LCD.
+If character is enter key, prepare buffer for transmission by removing extra spaces between words and at the front of buffer.
+If buffer is empty, don't transmit anything and go back to waiting for characters through UART, else begin tranmission.
+Once finished, Clear the LCD and buffer, then repeat.

 Video Link -- Soon